 We are flexible on candidate background and able to consider people from a range of sectors, although experience within the military charity sector and/or mental health is highly desirable.
 Most importantly, we are looking for drive, energy and passion, as well as exceptional communication skills and the ability to expertly engage supporters both verbally and through compelling writing.

 In this challenging role, the post holder will need to use their experience and interpersonal skills to forge new supporter relationships and maintain existing ones.
-We are looking for someone who will maintain momentum with this young, but well established major giving programme.
-In addition, a significant fundraising appeal, The At Ease Appeal, was successfully launched in May 2019 which is now building momentum, so there are plenty of opportunities for making a huge impact and for personal growth and development.
+We are looking for someone who will maintain momentum with this well established major giving programme.
+In addition, Combat Stress will launch a major awareness and advertising campaign in May 2024 and we are confident that with awareness will come additional fundraising opportunities.

 OVERALL PURPOSE